agusmakmun/agusmakmun.github.io/_posts/2024-03-24-how-to-fix-inconsistent-django-migration-files.md

 Sometimes we have case where we want to upgrade the 3rd party packages.
 But, we have case where the migration files were totally different with the old version.

-While upgrading the dj-stripe version, the migration files were totally different.
+For example in my case, while upgrading the dj-stripe version, the migration files were totally different.
 And it causing inconsistent migration history or other migration issues.

 So, to fix this we need to reset the **`django_migrations`** table after deployment is done, then restart the pods/containers.